 You still can receive a yearly physical exam to be sure your body is in good shape before you become pregnant.

 How do I make an appointment?

 Call (252) 237-3141 and ask for the Family Planning secretary to make an appointment.
-We offer two night clinics each month if you are in school or work during the day and we also have a Teen Clinic
+We offer one night clinic on the 2nd Thursday of each month that coincides with our Teen Clinic

 Did you know?